PSEG Switching FAQ's

 What is the New Jersey Choice initiative?

 The New Jersey Choice initiative allows consumers to choose from a variety of NJ energy suppliers, whether electricity, gas, or both.
 It's part of an ongoing restructuring program that is going on all over the country that enables people to make choices on their energy suppliers based on cost, service, or environmental protections.
+NJ Energy Ratings is more informative than other sites like NJ Power Switch allowing consumers to make more educated decisions, find the plan that best fits their needs and save money.

 What happens if I don't choose a supplier?